amolgorithm/windows-dog-classifier/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [GPL 3.0 License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the [GPL-3.0 License](LICENSE).

 Thank you for contributing to Windows Dog Classifier!